What Is B2C PPC? Everything You Need to Know About PPC for B2Cs

 Display ads, also called banner ads, are ads that appear on third-party websites.
 They usually take the shape of a box or bar in the margins of the page, and they’re very visual.
 Some display ads feature an image with some text overlay, while others include moving graphics.

 You can still use Google Ads to set up display ads on websites that are part of the Google Display Network.
-There are also other networks where you can run ads, though none are as large as Google.
+There are other networks where you can run ads, though none are as large as Google.

 Furthermore, Google gives you a say in which websites you target, meaning you can focus on sites where you think your target audience will be.